siconos/siconos/docs/sphinx/users_guide/dynamical_systems.rst

    rhs &= M^{-1}(f(t,x,z)+r) \\
    \nabla_x rhs &= M^{-1}\nabla_x f(t,x,z)

-Other variables are those of :doxysiconos:`DynamicalSystem` class, but some of them are not defined and thus not usable:
+   Other variables are those of :class:`DynamicalSystem` class, but some of them are not defined and thus not usable:

 * g and its gradients

 Linear
 """"""

-:doxysiconos:`FirstOrderLinearDS`
+:class:`FirstOrderLinearDS`

 Described by the set of n equations and initial conditions: